predibase/lorax/docs/guides/guided_generation.md

 invalid tokens to something like -infinity.
 In this way, we can guarantee that, at each step, only tokens that will produce valid JSON can be selected.

+### Important Notes
-It's important to note that guided generation does not guarantee the _quality_ of generated text, only its _form_.
+* Guided generation does not guarantee the _quality_ of generated text, only its _form_.
 Guided generation may force the LLM to output valid JSON, but it can't ensure that the content of the JSON is desirable or accurate.
+* Even with guided generation enabled, LLM output may not be fully valid JSON if the number of `max_new_tokens` is too low, as this could result in necessary tokens (e.g., a closing `}`) being cut off.

 ## Guided Generation with Outlines